unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/introspector.md

 java -cp "/path/to/your/lib/*" org.restlet.ext.apispark.Introspector -u 55955e02-0e99-47f8 -p 6f3ee88e-8405-44c8 org.jaxrs.api.MyContacts
 ~~~~

-__Note:__ For the JAX-RS introspection to work, users have to point the Introspector to a class extending javax.ws.rs.core.Application and listing the annotated classes as follows:
+__Note:__ For the JAX-RS introspection to work, users have to point the Introspector to a class extending javax.ws.rs.core.Application and listing all the JAX-RS annotated classes as follows:

 ~~~~{.java}
 package org.coenraets.directory;